Alfred-Kunze Stadium: History, fans and resurgence of BSG Chemie!

 Stadium and atmosphere

-The food in the stadium is also remarkable, whereby a beer is available for 4.50 euros (plus 2 euros deposit for the cup), while a bratwurst is available for 3.50 euros.
-A large number of fans have the option of purchasing their tickets via mobile wallets, which facilitates access to the stadium.
+Food in the stadium is also notable, with a beer available for €4.50 (plus €2 deposit for the cup), while a bratwurst is available for €3.50.
+A large number of fans have the option to purchase their tickets via mobile wallets, making access to the stadium easier.

 The history of BSG Chemie Leipzig